NomicFoundation/hardhat/README.md

     - Support more libraries sources?
 EthPM?

 * Compilation
+    - Make sure that the list of compilers is downloaded using a secure connection (cert validated)
+    - Validate downloaded compiler
     - Add cache
     - Add optimizer config
     - Use the config !